 If in doubt, SCREEN TIME

 (FRANKIE: Regular readers will know how I feel about screen time, and so it will be no surprise that I think it's a good thing for road trips and long journeys.
 Just be sure to be careful about what's available on there as unless you're sitting next to them you won't be able to control what they're watching or doing, and you'd be amazed how capable a two or three-year-old is on an iPad!
 We have one iPad that ONLY our son uses and it has a number of parental controls in place, but really the best thing we did was removing YouTube, only installing apps that are 100% kid-friendly, and ensuring there is no network connection so our son only has access to things we've purposefully downloaded from Netflix.
 Needless to say, make sure your tablet is fully charged before the journey and invest in a good holder that will protect the device and also make it easy to hold in little hands.
-This one has lasted us over two years so was well worth the money!)
+This one has lasted us over two years so was well worth the money!
+And there are lots of apps and games that are educational and well improve their development, for example this Reading Eggs app reviewed by another mum looks great!)

 Screen time isn't for every family, but if your kids do like to watch movies or play games, using a tablet or iPad on a long road trip could be your secret weapon!
 You may want to consider getting a headrest mount for your device or a suitable holder for your little one to easily hold it themselves (and protect it should they drop it, which they very likely will!).